The Great Battle (film): Critical response

 Cary Darling from the Houston Chronicle wrote, "Director Kim Kwang-shik has a surprisingly keen eye for wide-screen, CGI-embellished action choreography that is often wildly impressive...
 The Great Battle rings with the echoes of such sweeping, cinematic blitzkriegs as the Battle of Helm's Deep in Peter Jackson's The Lord of the Rings: The Two Towers or any number of Game of Thrones assaults."

 Richard Yu from Cinema Escapist wrote, "while The Great Battle excels at action-packed scenes and a fast-moving storyline, the screenwriting falls short.
 A mysterious oracle who happens to be Yang's former love interest makes an appearance, but adds little to the story before she is quickly killed off.
 And much to our dismay, Baek-ha never gets to fully develop her relationship with her dashing cavalry officer before he dies in combat.
 While this may be due to the limited running time of 136 minutes, director Kim Kwang-sik could have taken a page from John Woo's Red Cliff and split the film into two parts to give the ensemble cast ample time to develop their characters."

+The film also received negative reviews from the audience.
+Don Anelli from Asian Movie Plus argued that irrelevant content stories such as an extended focus on "life or soldiers" and the details of a "psychic that's held hostage at the compound" made the movie about twenty minutes longer than it should be, making the movie tiring to watch.

+Another criticism the movie received was whether "Jo In-Sung was the right choice for the Lord of Ansisung role."
+Although he is a good actor, the image and voice he emits in the movie, such as the high-pitched tone, don't match well with his character as a general.

+The Assistant Professor of Korean History at Catholic University criticized the movie since the movie didn't accurately depict the actual battle based on historical facts.
+In the very last scene of the movie, the arrow shot by Yang Manchun, the general of Goguryeo, pierced through one of the eyes of the Tang dynasty emperors.
+This is an unverified anecdote and cannot be regarded as a fact.